-The two also insist that actors should play the field when it comes to finding the perfect technique-class balance.
+Actors should play the field when it comes to finding the best acting technique for them.
 “You should probably check out any and all methods and approaches and discover which one resonates with you,” they say.
-“More than likely, you'll take little bits of goodness from a number of different techniques.
+“More than likely, you’ll take little bits of goodness from a number of different techniques.
 Learn them all, take what you like, and leave the rest.”

 Like everything, acting and its corresponding techniques have evolved over time.
 In fact, the entire reason Stanislavsky initially developed his technique was because, up to that point, acting had been focused only on the physical with little mind paid to the psychological.

-The eight techniques detailed earlier have, in many ways, withstood their respective tests of time, as they’re still regarded as the primary tenets of the craft today.
+The five techniques detailed earlier have, in many ways, withstood their respective tests of time, as they’re still regarded as the primary tenets of the craft today.
 But they, too, have their detractors.
-Most prominently, the “method” movement as a whole has been sharply criticized, particularly in the last decade, for creating a competition for actors to “outdo” one another with their commitment to roles under the guise that great acting and method acting are synonymous.
+Most prominently, the Method been sharply criticized, particularly in the last decade, for creating a competition for actors to “outdo” one another with their commitment to roles under the guise that great acting and method acting are synonymous.

-Look, if there were a surefire answer to the “how-to-be-a-great-actor” equation, everyone would use it.
-But there’s not, which is why there’s so much discrepancy when it comes to the best acting techniques and methods in the first place (and likely why you find yourself reading this guide).
+If there were a surefire answer to the “how-to-be-a-great-actor” equation, everyone would use it.
+But there’s not, which is why there’s so much discrepancy when it comes to the best acting techniques and methods in the first place.

 Ultimately, selecting the acting technique that works for you is deeply personal, and if you find that you’re not clicking with a technique or what once worked for you no longer does, you should feel no guilt not sticking with a single discipline.